asmjit/asmjit/README.md

 ### Logging

-Failures are common, especially when working at machine-code level.
-AsmJit does already a good job with function overloading to prevent from emitting semantically incorrect instructions, but it can't prevent from emitting code that is semantically correct, but contains bugs.
-Logging has always been an important part of AsmJit's infrastructure and looking at logs could become handy when your code doesn't work as expected.
+The initial phase of any project that generates machine code is not always smooth.
+Failure cases are common especially at the beginning of the project and AsmJit provides a logging functionality to address this issue.
+AsmJit does already a good job with function overloading to prevent from emitting semantically incorrect instructions, but it can't prevent from emitting machine code that is semantically correct, but doesn't work when it's executed.
+Logging has always been an important part of AsmJit's infrastructure and looking at logs can sometimes reveal code generation issues quickly.

+AsmJit provides API for logging and formatting:
+  * `Logger` - A logger that you can pass to `CodeHolder` and all emitters that inherit `BaseEmitter`.
+  * `FormatOptions` - Formatting options that can change how instructions and operands are formatted.

-AsmJit's **Logger** provides the following:
+AsmJit's `Logger` serves the following purposes:
-  * Defines basic logging interface used by AsmJit,
-  * Allows to reimplement its `Error _log(const char* str, size_t len)` function.
+  * Provides a basic foundation for logging.
+  * Abstract class leaving the implementation (destination) on users.
+Two backends are built-in for simplicity:
-  * **FileLogger** implements logging into a C `FILE*` stream.
+    * `FileLogger` implements logging into a standard `std::FILE` stream.
-  * **StringLogger** implements logging into AsmJit's `StringBuilder`.

-**Logger** also contains useful options that control the output and what should be logged:
+    * `StringLogger` stores the logged text in `StringBuilder` instance.

+AsmJit's `FormatOptions` provides the following to customize the formatting of instructions and operands:
+  * Flags:
-  * **Logger::kOptionBinaryForm** - Show also binary form of each logged instruction.
+    * `FormatOptions::kFlagMachineCode`    - Show a machine code of each encoded instruction.
-  * **Logger::kOptionExplainConsts** - Show a text explanation of some constants.
+    * `FormatOptions::kFlagExplainConsts`  - Show a text explanation of some immediate values that are used as predicates.
-  * **Logger::kOptionHexConsts** - Use hexadecimal notation to output constants.
+    * `FormatOptions::kFlagHexImms`        - Use hexadecimal notation to output immediates.
-  * **Logger::kOptionHexOffsets** - Use hexadecimal notation to output offsets.
+    * `FormatOptions::kFlagHexOffsets`     - Use hexadecimal notation to output offsets.
+    * `FormatOptions::kFlagRegCasts`       - Show casts between various register types (compiler).
+    * `FormatOptions::kFlagPositions`      - Show positions associated with nodes (compiler).
+  * Indentation:
-  * **Logger::kOptionNodePosition** - Show a node position (if any) of CodeBuilder and CodeCompiler instructions.
+    * `FormatOptions::kIndentationCode`    - Indentation of instructions and directives.
-  * **Logger::kOptionDebugPasses** - Show an additional output from CodeBuilder and CodeCompiler passes.
+    * `FormatOptions::kIndentationLabel`   - Indentation of labels.
+    * `FormatOptions::kIndentationComment` - Indentation of whole-line comments.

 **Logger** is typically attached to **CodeHolder** and all attached code emitters automatically use it: